Codecademy/docs/content/cloud-computing/concepts/cloud-services/cloud-services.md

 The disadvantages include:

-- Limited services compared to AWS & Azure.
+- Limited services compared to AWS and Azure.
 - Limited support for enterprise users.